alexmanrique/blog/_drafts/2021-04-24-how-to-write-files-in-a-google-cloud-bucket.md

 ## Creating a configuration class

 We need to have a Java file where we set the configuration to be able to connect with Google cloud storage system.
-We need two things to configure a connection is bucket name and the credentials.
+We need two things to configure a connection: a bucket name and the credentials.

 ```java